 Essential Tools and Safety Precautions for Motherboard Repair

-First, the essentials: You'll need a good quality anti-static wrist strap.
-Seriously, don't skip this.
-Static electricity is the enemy of electronics.
-A decent soldering iron with a fine tip (temperature-controlled is a huge plus), solder, flux, and desoldering braid are non-negotiable.
-A multimeter is your best friend for checking voltages and continuity.
-You'll also want a set of precision screwdrivers, tweezers, and a magnifying glass (or better yet, a microscope) for those tiny surface-mount components.
-Finally, isopropyl alcohol and some cotton swabs are essential for cleaning up flux residue and general grime.
-Oh, and good lighting.
-You absolutely need good lighting.
+First, the absolute essentials: An anti-static wrist strap of high quality is non-negotiable.
+Static electricity is the bane of all electronic components.
+A temperature-controlled soldering iron with a fine tip, solder, flux, and desoldering braid are also mandatory.
+A reliable multimeter is indispensable for verifying voltages and testing for continuity.
+A set of precision screwdrivers, tweezers, and a magnifying glass (or, ideally, a stereo microscope) are required for manipulating and inspecting minute surface-mount components.
+Finally, isopropyl alcohol and cotton swabs are essential for cleaning flux residue and removing general contaminants.
+Adequate illumination is also critical.

 | Tool | Purpose | Importance | Safety Notes |